ScottMccffry/StreetFighterPython/README.md

 # StreetFighterPython
-A street Fighter style game engine coed in python with pygame
+A street Fighter style game engine coded in python with pygame